If you mess up the training balance, go the other way — gradually.

 On the flipside of things, but one that is easier to overcome, is overemphasis on endurance work.
 The solution to this problem is relatively easy.
 Insert some moderate faster-paced work depending on the runner and the distance they’re training for.
 I like to attack the problem from two angles: First, introduce pure speed work in the form of 60 to 80-meter gradual uphill sprints to prime the neuromuscular system.
 Then, introduce rhythm work at 5K to mile pace with short intervals with long rest.
 A particular favorite is 8 to 10 x 200 meters, starting at 5K race pace and gradually getting faster with each rep. Take a slow 200-meter jog recovery between each rep.

 Training, regardless of the the event you’re getting ready for, is the act of balancing opposing forces.
 Where that balance needs to be and how to get there is the art of coaching.
 Understanding why that balance is needed is the first step.
 Now it’s up to you to figure out how to best apply it to yourself or your individual athletes.

 About The Author:

-Steve Magness coaches professional runners alongside Alberto Salazar at the Nike Oregon Project.
+Steve Magness coaches cross country and track at the University of Houston, and also mentors many professional runners.
 He also maintains the blog ScienceOfRunning.com which is essentially a place for him to display his inner science and running nerd to the world.
 He owns a best of 4:01 for the mile and has a M.S. in Exercise Science from George Mason University.